dancasimiro/WAV.jl/README.md

 Floating point (single and double precision) values are written to the file unaltered.
 The library will not modify the data range or representation.

-The following functions are also defined to make this function compatible with MATLAB:
+The following methods are also defined to make this function compatible with MATLAB’s former `wavwrite` function:

 ```julia
 wavwrite(y::Array, f::Real, filename::String) = wavwrite(y, filename, Fs=f)